ibm-cloud-docs/speech-to-text/acoustic-resource.md

 -   The `customization_id` path parameter to specify the customization ID of the model.
 -   The `audio_name` path parameter to specify a name for the audio resource.
 The name cannot contain spaces.
 Use a localized name that matches the language of the model.

 The following sections describe required request headers for audio- and archive-type resources and provide guidelines for adding audio resources.
+When you update a model's audio resources, you must train the model for the changes to take effect during transcription.
+For more information, see [Train the custom acoustic model](/docs/services/speech-to-text/acoustic-create.html#trainModel-acoustic).

 ## Working with audio files
 {: #workingAudio}